-The exam timetable is normally released around 4 weeks before the exam deit begins.
+The exam timetable is normally released around 4 weeks before the exam diet begins.
 You can view your exam through MyTimetable.

 Stressed out Students

-At AUSA Advice we know exams are a very stressful time for students, so each semester we run our Stressed out Students events during revision week.
-Like AUSA on Facebook for information on our events and for useful exam tips.
-Check out our Facebook event for Winter 2017.
+At AUSA Advice we know exams are a very stressful time for students, so each semester we run our Stressed-out Students events during revision week.
+Like AUSA on Facebook for information on our events and for useful exam tips. - (see also our advice page about stress)

 Are you feeling stressed?

 It is natural to get stressed around exam time.
-The symtops of stress vary but may include: tiredness; unexplainable aches; loss of appetite; interrupted sleep and increased irritability.
+The symptoms of stress vary but may include tiredness; unexplainable aches; loss of appetite; interrupted sleep and increased irritability.

-if you are continually feel stressed it may be time to make changes to your lifestyle.
+if you are continually feeling stressed it may be time to make changes to your lifestyle.

 How to cope with Stress?